 What Is A Family Report?

-Once the Court has made the Order for a family report to be prepared the parties’ Solicitors will be notified of the date and time the interviews are to be conducted.
+Once the court has made the order for a family report to be prepared, the parties will be notified of the date and time the interviews are to be conducted.
 Both the parties and the children are required to attend the interviews, as well as any other important person requested by the family consultant.
-Generally interviews are conducted on one day, but can be conducted over several days.
+Generally, interviews are conducted on one day but can be conducted over several days.

 As part of the interview process, any discussions with the family consultant will not be confidential and may be expressed in their family report.
 The family consultant will also take into consideration the Affidavits and material filed by the parties during the proceedings and any subpoena material when preparing their report.
 During the interviews the family consultant will discuss the positions of the parties, the issues in dispute and any expressed wishes of the children and the capacity of the parties’ to care for the children, among other matters.
 On the basis of the information before them, the family consultant will then form a view about the parties and make recommendations as to live with/spend time with arrangements that are in the best interests of the children.
 This view will be expressed in the family report.

 The family report will then be released to the court and the parties’ solicitors to consider.
 At this stage, most parties’ are able to negotiate a final agreement giving consideration to the recommendations of the family consultant.
 If parties’ are able to reach an agreement and submit consent orders to the court they may not need to attend the next court Hearing.
 If the parties are unable to reach agreement then the matter will proceed to the next Hearing, which is often a Final Hearing.